Viniski/BudgetApp/README.md

 ## Technical

 This project was bootstrapped with Create React App.
-The Context API was used to manage the state, using additionally useState and useReducer.
-The design of the application was independently designed.
-The CSS module was chosen to style the application due to the encapsulation of the CSS classes of the components.
-The application is adapted to display on screens with different resolutions.
-Validation of registration and login forms without the use of external libraries has been written.
-The axios library and the fetch API were used to connect to the API.
-The routing was built using the react-router library.
-Environment variables used.
-I know that the downside is the lack of tests, but I plan to include them in the next project I'm working on.
+The Redux was used to manage the state.
+The appearance of the application was inspired by a design found on the Internet, and then improved.
+The SASS preprocessor was used, efforts were made to maintain the BEM methodology.
+The mobile first approach was used.

 ## Built With